 NIFFA is an affiliated society of Federation of Film societies of India and a member of National Film Archives of India, Pune and hence enjoys all the facilities for the screening of world classics from time to time.
 These films in fact are used as text films and are analysed in detail by veteran teachers.
-At present the Society runs Work shop/courses in a wide range of subjects like acting, direction, Cinematography, non-linear Film editing, Music Direction etc. The Training programmes at NIFFA reserved for its member only and all senior & experienced member of the Society take part to conduct workshop, seminars and various classes for the junior member of the Film society.
+At present the Society runs Workshop/courses in a wide range of subjects like acting, direction, Cinematography, non-linear Film editing, Music Direction etc. The Training programmes at NIFFA reserved for its member only and all senior & experienced member of the Society take part to conduct workshop, seminars and various classes for the junior member of the Film society.
 Some times those workshops or classes are conducted by veteran film-makers and artists as well as by former members of academic staff and Diploma holders of FTII, Pune.
 Special classes, workshops and seminars are occasionally conducted by eminent celebrities from the Film and Video world.
-Before getting this chances each and everybody should be the member of the society first, after that they will get those facilities.
+Before getting this facility one should be the member of the society first, after that he/she will get those facilities.

 TO EVERY REVOLUTION, THERE'S A NEW BEGINNING.